 If you agree with the amount of debt and the amount of the payment, fill out a 433d form and provide it to them asap.

 Again, debts up to $50,000 require automatic debit to avoid new lien notice filings.

 MAKE PAYMENTS UNTIL THE IRS BEGINS WITHHOLDING THE FUNDS

 Begin making payments online at IRS.gov on the first date the payment is due until you have confirmation that the IRS has attached your account and will begin pulling the payment from it.

 DEAL WITH LIENS

-If your assessed debt was below $50,000 and you have an SIA in place, make sure the IRS doesn't record any new lien notices.
+If your assessed debt was below $50,000 and you have a plan in place, make sure the IRS doesn't record any new lien notices.

-If your assessed debt is above $50,000, and you've arranged an SIA, you are out of luck unless you can prove to the IRS that the Lien Notice filing is causing other problems.
+If your assessed debt is above $50,000, and you've arranged a plan, you are out of luck unless you can prove to the IRS that the Lien Notice filing is causing other problems.

 WHAT IF IT WON'T WORK

-If it's clear from the outset that the SIA won't work, or you've been struggling in an SIA or other payment plan for a while, it's probably time to speak with someone about all of your options.
+If it's clear from the outset that a full pay plan won't work, or you've been struggling in a plan for a while, it's probably time to speak with someone about all of your options.
 You may be able to settle the debt, use bankruptcy, or get on a better payment plan based on your actual financial situation.